Anti-fibrotic Drugs 2026: IPF, MASH & Renal Fibrosis Hub

 Introduction: The Dawn of Fibrosis Therapeutics

 Fibrosis was once considered "irreversible," with almost no effective treatments.
-The 2014 approvals of Pirfenidone and Nintedanib for Idiopathic Pulmonary Fibrosis (IPF) changed that paradigm, and the 2024 approval of Resmetirom for MASH extended the frontier into the liver.
+The 2014 approvals of Pirfenidone and Nintedanib for Idiopathic Pulmonary Fibrosis (IPF) changed that paradigm.
+The 2024 approval of Resmetirom for MASH (F2-F3 fibrosis), the August 2025 FDA approval of Wegovy (semaglutide) for MASH with moderate-to-advanced fibrosis, and the April 2026 full FDA approval of Filspari (sparsentan) for FSGS have extended the frontier into the liver and kidney.
 Anti-fibrotic drug discovery has entered a multi-organ era.

 This article serves as a hub page summarizing approved drugs, Phase 3 candidates, and Phase 2 candidates — each linked to its dedicated detailed article.